Adult Use Questions

 What are the qualifications for making adult use purchases?

-When adult use sales begin, all adults 21 and older will be eligible to purchase.
-Customers will need to present a valid government-issued photo ID when entering the dispensary.
+All adults 21 and older are eligible to purchase.
+Customers must present a valid government-issued photo ID when entering the dispensary.

 Are there purchase limits for adult use?

 Yes.
-Patriot Care will have purchase limits based on product availability.
+Patriot Care has purchase limits based on product availability.
 By law, Adult use purchases cannot exceed 1 ounce of flower or 5 grams of concentrate per transaction per day.